Georgia readies to resume executions after a 4-year pause brought by COVID and a legal agreement

 Willie James Pye, 59, is set to be put to death March 20.
 He was convicted of murder and other crimes in the November 1993 killing of his former girlfriend, Alicia Lynn Yarbrough.

 Georgia last carried out an execution in January 2020.
-Just over a year later, in April 2021, the state attorney general's office entered into an agreement with attorneys who represent people on death row to temporarily suspend executions for a certain group of people on death row and to establish conditions under which they could resume.
+In April 2021, the state attorney general's office entered into an agreement with attorneys for death row prisoners to suspend executions for a certain group of prisoners and to establish conditions under which they could resume.

 Here's a look at why it's been more than four years since Georgia has carried out an execution.